nikita-bachhas/IoTCourseProject/README.md

 5. Activate Conda Evironment using the following command: **conda activate tf**
 6. Upgrade Pip using the following command: **pip install --upgrade pip**
 7. Install TenserFlow using the following command: **conda install -c conda-forge tensorflow**
-8. Install all necessary packaged
+8. Install all necessary packages: *pillow, flask, etc*
 9. Run python file, using the following command: **python *runfile.py***
 10. To deativate the Conda Environment, run the following command: **conda deactivate**

+`test.py Results`

  ## Utilisation of Virtual Machine on Google Cloud Platform